scrapy/scrapy/docs/intro/tutorial.rst

 Using our item
 --------------

-:class:`~scrapy.item.Item` objects are custom python dict, you can access the values oftheir fields (attributes of the class we defined earlier) using the standard dict syntax like::
+:class:`~scrapy.item.Item` objects are custom python dicts; you can access the values of their fields (attributes of the class we defined earlier) using the standard dict syntax like::

    >>> item = DmozItem()